Nursing Home Abuse

 - Verbal and emotional abuse, which can result in withdrawal and depression

-- Physical abuse such as unnecessary restraints, slapping, hitting, and pushing
+- Physical abuse such as unnecessary restraints, slapping, hitting, pinching and pushing

 - Sexual abuse, including rape

-If you are concerned about the care your loved one is receiving in a nursing home, call us.
-We can help you evaluate the situation and understand your options.
-We are experienced litigators who do not back down from a challenge.
-With PCVA Law, you are not alone.
+If you are concerned about the care your loved one is receiving in a nursing home, PCVA’s attorneys can help you evaluate the situation and understand your legal options.
+Our team of lawyers are experienced in taking on individuals, institutions and government agencies to deliver justice for victims.